rust-lang/reference/src/expressions/method-call-expr.md

 For instance, if the receiver has type `Box<[i32;2]>`, then the candidate types will be `Box<[i32;2]>`, `&Box<[i32;2]>`, `&mut Box<[i32;2]>`, `[i32; 2]` (by dereferencing), `&[i32; 2]`, `&mut [i32; 2]`, `[i32]` (by unsized coercion), `&[i32]`, and finally `&mut [i32]`.

+A second - possible more expansive - list is then made of types where we might find [visible] methods with a receiver of that type, called the list of contributing types.
+To make this list, follow the exact same process, but this time use the `Receiver` trait instead of the `Deref` trait for any non-built-in derefences.

+There is a blanket implementation of `Receiver` for all `T: Deref`, so in many cases the lists are identical, but there are rare smart pointers which may implement `Receiver` without implementing `Deref`, so this second list of types may be longer than the list of candidate types.

-Then, for each candidate type `T`, search for a [visible] method with a receiver of that type in the following places:
+Then, for each contributing type `T`, search for a [visible] method with a receiver of any candidate type in the following places:

 1. `T`'s inherent methods (methods implemented directly on `T`).
 1. Any of the methods provided by a [visible] trait implemented by `T`.